BitcoinDesign/Guide/guide/designing-products/open-design.md

 - Collaborate without competing
 - Approach problems with an open-mind
-- Share transparent work and open processes
+- Share your work and process in an open and transparent way
 - Make it easy for others to build on our work and ideas
 - Be considerate while giving and receiving feedback

 ### Inclusion

 - Aim for inclusiveness, usability, and accessibility
-- Design features for the broadest range of people, locations, backgrounds, technological knowledge, financial literacy...
+- Design features for the broadest range of people, locations, backgrounds, technological knowledge, financial literacy, etc.
 - Embrace multidisciplinary feedback

 ### Real world solutions

 - Help design products that solve real problems and address real needs
-- Rely on our peers for quality assurance and validation
+- Rely on your peers for quality assurance and validation
 - Fulfill the open design group's goals through actions
 - Create functional elements that have a positive influence on how people feel and think